What Your Board Needs to Know About Individual Donations

 11. What if this is scary for me?

 If you feel uncomfortable asking for a gift or sharing a list of friends, tell your staff.
 Insist that they help you find the training you need to make this process something you want to do.
 Fundraising is a group effort.
-Insist your organization make individual donations well.
+Insist your organization in making individual donations well.
 Learn how they will treat any names you give them.
 When the preparations are adequate, brave the waters.
 Believe that when your friends and contacts know what you know, they will want to help.

 Are You Sure Super Donor is Not Coming?

 Don’t wait for the Super Donor.
 Instead, invite a large community to help your nonprofit.
 From within them, identify those with means and commitment.
 Build connections.
 You might never know if Super Donor is within your reach.
-Be pleasantly surprised when Super Donor’s check arrives.
+Be pleasantly surprised when the Super Donor’s check arrives.
 Outsiders will call it luck.
 Know that the gift is the result of your careful work to invite individuals to share in your organization’s work to change lives.

 For more answers, check out this Nonprofit CEO Library.